Kyle Whittingham: Personal life

 Whittingham was born on November 21, 1959, in San Luis Obispo, California.
-His father, Fred Whittingham, played linebacker professionally for nine years and then coached at the college and the pro level for almost twenty years.
+His father, Fred Whittingham, played linebacker professionally for nine years and then coached at the college and the professional level for almost twenty years.

 Whittingham graduated from BYU with a bachelor's degree in educational psychology in 1982.
-In 1983, he married the former Jamie Daniels.
+In 1983, he married Jamie Daniels.
 Whittingham then earned a master's degree in professional leadership in 1986.
 Whittingham and his wife have four children.
-Alex Whittingham, Tyler Whittingham, Melissa Whittingham, and Kylie Whittingham.

 Whittingham is a member of the Church of Jesus Christ of Latter-day Saints.
 Whittingham is an avid skier, tennis player, and golfer.
-He excels at all three according to Kirk Herbstreit.

 Philanthropy

 In 2008, Whittingham and former Utah head coach Urban Meyer were the first people to donate money to the Elder Joseph B. Wirthlin Family Scholarship, an endowed scholarship which benefits the football program.

+In 2020, after Ty-Coreous Jordan, Pac-12 Offensive Freshman of the year, was killed in a gun incident, Whittingham and his wife were the original donors to the Ty Jordan Memorial Fund with their donation of $100,000.
+The following year, Aaron Lowe, Ty Jordan's childhood friend who also played for the University of Utah, was murdered at a house party hours after Utah's win against Washington State.
+The Ty Jordan Memorial Fund was then renamed the 22 Forever Memorial Scholarship and Whittingham continues to make donations to that scholarship.